ATinyFish3/ATinyFish3.github.io/index.md

 # About Me

-Hello!
-My name is Matthew, I'm currently an undergrad studying Cyber Security at the University of Warwick.
-When I graduate in 2023 I am looking forward to starting a career in cyber.
+Hello and welcome to my personal website.
+I am Matthew, a 3rd year Cyber Security student at the University of Warwick, with a passion for technology and a drive to excel in the field.
+I am on track to graduate in 2023 and am eager to embark on a career in the rapidly evolving world of cyber security.

-I will be adding programming projects, blog posts and write ups to this site as well as anything else I find interesting.
+This website serves as a showcase of my skills and interests, including programming projects, technical writing, and thought-provoking blog posts.
+Thank you for visiting!

 # Projects